kirbysayshi/file-similarity/README.md

 simfiles
 ==============

-Score files within a directory based on how similar their contents are.
+Score files within a folder based on the similarity of their contents.
 Works as a CLI tool or library!
 Uses an algorithm similar to [`comm`](https://linux.die.net/man/1/comm) for [speed](#speed).

 Use this tool to determine where, in your large code base, there might be excessive duplication of code.